luxorv/dotfiles/README.md

 ### Installation

 Vim is likely already installed on your system.
-If using a Mac, MacVim will be installed from Homebrew.
+If using a Mac, [MacVim](http://macvim-dev.github.io/macvim/) will be installed from Homebrew.
 Neovim will also be installed from Homebrew by default on a Mac.
 For other systems, you may need to install Neovim manually.
 See their [web site](https://neovim.io) for more information.

-[`link.sh`](install/link.sh) will symlink the XDG configuration directory into your home directory and will then create symlinks for `.vimrc` and `.vim` over to the Neovim configuration so that Vim and Neovim will both be configured in the same way from the same files.
+[`link.sh`](install/link.sh) will symlink the configuration directory into your home directory and will then create symlinks for `.vimrc` and `.vim` over to the Neovim configuration so that Vim and Neovim will both be configured in the same way from the same files.
 The benefit of this configuration is that you only have to maintain a single vim configuration for both, so that if Neovim (which is still alpha software) has issues, you can very seamlessly transition back to vim with no big impact to your productivity.

 Inside of [`.zshrc`](zsh/zshrc.symlink), the `EDITOR` shell variable is set to `nvim`, defaulting to Neovim for editor tasks, such as git commit messages.
 Additionally, I have aliased `vim` to `nvim` in [`aliases.zsh`](zsh/aliases.zsh) You can remove this if you would rather not alias the `vim` command to `nvim`.